DataIntellectTech/kdbai-research/README.md

 # Research into KX's vector database KDB.AI.

-A repository to store the work people have done using KDB.AI.
+This is a repository to store Data Intellect's work using KDB.AI.
+The setup and prerequisites for this work along with the initial use-cases that our research is built on can be found in the [kdbai-samples repo](https://github.com/KxSystems/kdbai-samples/tree/main).